elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/export-import-modules.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If there is a lot to import, we can import everything as an object using "import * as &#8249;obj&#8250;".
-While this may seem to be a good way to collectively access everything.
+  <div><strong>Interview Response:</strong> If there is a lot to import, we can import everything as an object using import * as &#8249;obj &#8250;.
+In contrast, this may seem an excellent way to access everything collectively.
 (It is not a recommended approach).
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />